patriciogonzalezvivo/thebookofshaders/12/README-pl.md

 ### Algorytm Voronoi

 Konstruowanie diagramów Voronoi z szumu komórkowego jest mniej trudne niż mogłoby się wydawać.
 Musimy tylko *zachować* pewną dodatkową informację o punkcie, który jest najbliżej bieżącego piksela.
 Do tego celu użyjemy ``vec2`` o nazwie ``m_point`` (z ang. "minimal point").
-Przechowując wektor od bieżącego piksela do najbliższego punktu, zamiast tylko odległości, będziemy "przechowywać" "unikalny" identyfikator tego punktu.
+Przechowując wektor od bieżącego piksela do najbliższego punktu (zamiast samej odległości) będziemy "przechowywać" "unikalny" identyfikator tego punktu.

 <!-- Constructing Voronoi diagrams from cellular noise is less hard than what it might seem.
 We just need to *keep* some extra information about the precise point which is closest to the pixel.
 For that we are going to use a ```vec2``` called ```m_point```.
 By storing the vector direction to the center of the closest point, instead of just the distance, we will be "keeping" a "unique" identifier of that point. -->